renovatebot/renovate/docs/usage/getting-started/private-packages.md

 ### maven

-Gilab package registry can be authorized using `Authorization: Bearer <token>`.
+GitLab package registry can be authorized using `Authorization: Bearer <token>`.
 In Gitlab Pipelines authorization can be achieved using following config:

 ```js